imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-bees.md

 On the other hand, if in the dream you killed the bees, the meaning changes radically.
 This is associated with your **strength to overcome obstacles**.
 It indicates that you will overcome difficulties and achieve your goals, as long as you trust in your abilities.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography